RawatRahul14/SageMaker-Project/README.md

-# Data Science Project using AWS SageMaker and S3
+# Data Science Projects using AWS SageMaker and S3
+**This playlist consists of 2 projects using Amazon SageMaker and Amazon S3:**

-This project demonstrates how to leverage Amazon SageMaker and Amazon S3 to build, train, and evaluate a Random Forest Classifier for mobile price classification using a dataset of mobile phone features.
-The dataset is stored in an S3 bucket, and model training is performed on SageMaker.
+The first project involves Mobile Price Classification using a Random Forest Classifier to predict mobile phone price ranges based on features, with the dataset stored in Amazon S3 and model training done on SageMaker.
+The second project focuses on Cat vs. Dog Image Classification using PyTorch and transfer learning, with the dataset stored in Amazon S3 and model fine-tuning performed on SageMaker.

 ## Table of Contents
 - [Project Overview](#project-overview)